Chub Cay: Transportation

 As Chub Cay is a private island, they have two modes of transportation to give people access to the island.
 Chub Cay has an airport that has a 5000’ paved runaway and a state of the art marina.
 Additionally, at the airport there is an on site Customs and Immigration office.
 Customs and Immigration are open daily, from 7 a.m. to 5 p.m.
 There are four public airlines that fly into Chub Cay.
 Tropic Air Charters INC, Makers Air, Aztec Airways, and Island Air Charters are all of the airlines that will fly you into Chub Cay.
 On the other hand, all private planes are given access to the runway and can be used to access the island with approval of size for the runway.
 If you are arriving by boat, radio channel 68 connects to the Customs and Immigration line to get approval onto the island.
 Chub Cay offers a complimentary tour of the island shortly after being approved through Customs and Immigration.
 The area is served by the Chub Cay International Airport (IATA: CCZ, ICAO: MYBC).

 Diving

 The resort has a PADI 5 star dive center, Chub Cay Divers.
+As well as scuba diving they offer a variety of boat tour and watersport activities.
 The water surrounding Chub Cay is home to a wide variety of marine life which makes it a popular destination for water activities such as snorkeling and scuba diving.
 The coral reef is very healthy and conditions are calm and clear year round.
-The Chub Cay Divers offer many different types of dive trips including scuba diving, snorkeling, paddle boarding, excursions to the blue holes, and custom trips.